andreipop95/sagemaker-sentiment-prediction/README.md

 # Sentiment Analysis using SageMaker

+This project has been done as a part of the [Udacity Deep Learning Nanodegree](https://eu.udacity.com/course/deep-learning-nanodegree--nd101)

 ## Project's objective
 The objective of this project was to train a recurent model that can perform sentiment analysis on a given movie review.
 The two predictions are positive or negative.